 An individual responsible for performing basic information management tasks, such as capturing objects, including generic and CASE tool data in the Dimensions RM database, creating traceability links among requirements and other data, engineering and categorizing objects, and producing reports.
-An individual user attribute user-defined attribute

-Dimensions RM user.
+An individual Dimensions RM user.